Bachelor of Engineering in Civil Engineering

 Program Educational Objectives

 The Civil Engineering program will provide graduates with the foundation of knowledge and skills necessary for productive and rewarding careers.
-The program prepares graduate to achieve the following educational objectives within a few years after graduation:
+The program prepares graduate to achieve the following program educational objectives within a few years after graduation:

 1. Perform essential functions on multidisciplinary teams in their professional careers in civil engineering.